 It's a good idea to stock up on important medications, including eye meds, in order to get by in case you need to be quarantined or if supplies run short.
 This may not be possible for everyone due to insurance limitations.
 If you cannot stock up, make sure to request a refill as soon as you're due and never wait until the last minute to contact your pharmacy.

 It is important that you continue to follow your doctor’s instructions for all medications.

 At times like this, people tend to use digital devices more than usual.
 Take note of tiredness, sore eyes, blurry vision, double vision or headaches, which are symptoms of computer vision syndrome if they are exacerbated by extensive use of digital devices, and might indicate a need for a new prescription in the near future.
 This usually isn't urgent, but if you're unsure, you can call our eye doctor's office.

 Children and Digital Devices

 During this time your children may end up watching TV and using computers, tablets and smartphones more frequently and for more extended periods too.
 Computer vision syndrome, mentioned above, can affect children as well.
 We recommend limiting screen time to a maximum of 2 hours per day for children, though it's understandably difficult to control under the circumstances.

 Try to get your child to take a 10 to 15 minute break every hour, and stop all screen time for at least 60 minutes before sleep.

 Children and Outdoor Play

 Please follow local guidelines and instructions regarding outdoor activities for your children.
 If possible, it's actually good for visual development to spend 1-2 hours a day outside.

-From all of us at Browz Eyeware in Calgary, we wish you good health and please stay safe.
+From all of us at Browz Eyeware in Bridgeland, we wish you good health and please stay safe.